 Nuclear fusion reactions are happening in the depth of the sun.

-Extreme temperature in the sun causes the hydrogen atom to come apart, and the nucleus of the hydrogen fuse together.
+Extreme temperature in the sun causes the hydrogen atom to come apart, and the nuclei of the hydrogen fuse together.

 Once four hydrogen nuclei combine, they form a helium atom that weighs less compared to the four cores of hydrogen.